StrangeRanger/bash-style-guide/content/aesthetics.md

 #### Quadruple Pound Signs

-Quadruple pound signs are used to section off entire parts of the script.
-This can be used to separate functions, variables, or main script logic.
-Quadruple pound signs can also be used to represent subsections within a section.
-Quadruple pound signs should be used sparingly and only there is a need to visually separate one section of code from another.
+As mentioned in the previous section, quadruple pound signs are used to section off entire parts of the script.

 /// admonition | Guidelines
     type: tip